Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

-As an audience sits spellbound by the speaker before them, something magical happens: Listeners’ spirits soar, their skin tingles, and a world of new possibility opens.
-Psychologists have a term for the emotion associated with this sense of hope and expectation.
-They call it uplift.
-When an entire group shares in their experience of uplift, it can grow into a self-reinforcing collective emotion called elevation—the goal of all great motivational speakers.
+As an audience sits spellbound by the speaker before them, something magical happens: Listeners’ spirits soar, their skin tingles, and a world of new possibilities opens.
+Psychologists have a term for this sense of hope and expectation: uplift.
+When an entire group shares an experience of uplift, it can give them a powerful collective sense of elevation—the goal of all great motivational speakers.

+Elevation is a deep sense of joy, optimism, and community.
+When groups share this profound experience, it gives them a long-lasting belief in their team.
 Psychologists and philosophers have long known about the existence of elevation, but scientists have only recently begun to pinpoint its physical existence.
-Dacher Keltner, a neuropsychologist from the University of California-Berkeley, has conducted research showing that uplift and elevation result when members of an audience experience the stimulation of their vagus nerve, the part of the brain that literally connects the brain to the gut.
+Dacher Keltner, a neuropsychologist from the University of California-Berkeley, has shown that uplift and elevation result when members of an audience experience the stimulation of their vagus nerve, the part of the brain that literally connects the brain to the gut.

-Great speakers understand the physiology of elevation and can wield their awareness of people’s natural stimulus response to engage their audiences and draw them into a shared vision and collective sense of purpose.
-Motivational speakers hoping to bring their audience to a state of elevation should consider incorporating the following speaking strategies into their presentations.
+Great speakers understand the physiology of elevation and can use their awareness of people’s natural stimulus response to engage their audiences and draw them into a shared vision and collective sense of purpose.
+Good motivational speakers can become great by adopting speaking strategies that foster a sense of elevation.